gnulnx/goperf/README.md

 However goper has no concept of an ajax request.

-The next phase of golang will be hashing out a playbook of sorts to describe for instnace the intial page load followed by a request to the user-cart api.
+The next phase of golang will be adding in support for additional requests after intial page load.
+For example say you wanted to time how long it took for 10 users to hit your website and also request a specific api.
+This approach will allow us to have much better simulation for javacsript heavy sites.

-Longer term support for a chaos mode where the perf users move through site randomly.
+Longer term support for a chaos mode where the performance "users" move through the site randomly selecting a new url after each request.